rathena/rathena/.github/CONTRIBUTING.md

 When describing your Issue through the **Description** area, it is recommended that you provide as much information as possible to make the Issue get resolved a lot quicker.
 Keep in mind you can tag people within the **Description** area through the `@mention` feature.
 You can also tag other Issues by typing `#` which will pull up a list of issues.
 You can find a markdown guide at [Mastering Markdown](https://guides.github.com/features/mastering-markdown/).
 Some information to keep in mind while creating an Issue:
-* **GitHub Hash**: The hash is a 40 alpha-numeric string (which can be broken down to the first 7 characters) which states the version you are at.
-A detailed guide of getting your hash can be found [here](https://rathena.org/board/blog/47/entry-82-bug-report/). (**If you're using SVN instead of Git:** Please also put the change date and first line of changelog beside the revision number, or we'll be assuming you're using very old rAthena revision).
+* **GitHub Hash**: The hash is a 40 alpha-numeric string (which can be broken down to the first 7 characters) which states the version you are at. (**If you're using SVN instead of Git:** Please also put the change date and first line of changelog beside the revision number, or we'll be assuming you're using a very old rAthena revision).
 * **Client Date**: The client date provides specific details depending on the issue.
 The main detail is that it helps narrow down issues if it's related to a packet problem.
 * **Modifications that may affect results**: It's always best to try to reproduce your issue on a clean rAthena if you have lots of modifications.
 * **Description of Issue**: Describe your issue in detail!
 Screen shots and videos help a lot!
-Please also provide crash dumps if the one of the servers is crashing.
+Please also provide crash dumps if one of the servers is crashing.
 * **How to Reproduce Issue**: Describe how to reproduce your issue in detail!
 The more the merrier!
 * **Official Info**: Provide creditable sources to state why it is a bug!
 Please don't provide an iRO Wiki link as there is a high chance it doesn't match kRO behavior.